dev-au/tez_control/README.md

 ## Contributing

-If you'd like to contribute to `tez_control`, feel free to fork the repository and create pull requests.
+If you'd like to contribute to `tez-control`, feel free to fork the repository and create pull requests.
 We welcome improvements, bug fixes, and new features.

 ## License